What Happens If You Swallow a Toothbrush Bristle

 If you’ve ever had a toothbrush bristle get stuck in your throat, you know how uncomfortable it can be.
 And if you’re like most people, you probably don’t want to talk about it.

-But on Reddit, there’s a whole community of people who have been there and are willing to share their experiences.
+- But on Reddit, there’s a whole community of people who have been there and are willing to share their experiences.

-There are a few reasons why toothbrush bristles can end up in your throat.
+- There are a few reasons why toothbrush bristles can end up in your throat.
 Sometimes they come loose from the brush head and get swallowed.
-Other times, they break off when you’re brushing your teeth and end up going down the wrong way.

-And sometimes, people accidentally inhale them while brushing their teeth.
+- And sometimes, people accidentally inhale them while brushing their teeth.
 Whatever the cause, having a toothbrush bristle stuck in your throat is no fun.
-It can cause pain and discomfort, and make it hard to swallow or breathe.

 If you’re lucky, the bristle will eventually work its way out on its own.
 But sometimes, you’ll need to see a doctor to have it removed.